FedEval: A Holistic Evaluation Framework for Federated Learning: Related Work

-\textbf{Benchmarks in FL:} \citet{caldas2018leaf} highlighted the issue of non-comparable FL evaluation results caused by inconsistent experiment settings, and published six standard federated learning datasets.
-Then they compared FedSGD and FedAvg regarding the non-IID problem on the released datasets. \citet{hu2020oarf} proposed a benchmarking suite that evaluates FL methods in model utility, communication cost, privacy loss, and encryption overhead.
-Compared with existing FL benchmarking studies, our work proposes a more comprehensive evaluation model (i.e., the ACTPR model) that provides more thorough and convincing FL benchmarking results.
+\parab{FL Benchmarks:} There are also many other studies that point out the non-comparable FL evaluation problems and try to give a standardized evaluation. \citet{caldas2018leaf} compared FedSGD and FedAvg regarding the non-IID issue on the six datasets. \citet{hu2020oarf} proposed a benchmark suite that evaluates FL methods in model utility, communication cost, privacy loss, and encryption overhead. \citet{DBLP:conf/middleware/NilssonSUGJ18} benchmarked three federated learning models using one dataset, and they mainly focused on comparing the effectiveness of FL models with the centralized training.
+Compared with existing FL benchmark studies, as illustrated in \Cref{tab:FLBenchmark}, our work proposes a holistic evaluation taxonomy model that provides more thorough and convincing FL benchmark results.
+Additionally, we also provide an evaluation platform that can further standardize and simplify the evaluation process.